 - The identity router checks with the identity source to confirm the user's credentials and checks the access policies for the application portal and all applications available to the user.

 - The identity router enforces the access policy for the application portal.
-The application portal requires step-up authentication using the Medium assurance level (in this example, Fingerprint Verification).
+The application portal requires step-up authentication using the Medium assurance level (in this example, Device Biometrics).

 - Because step-up authentication is required, the identity router sends the request to the Cloud Authentication Service.

 - RSA SecurID Access provides instructions in the browser for the user to follow and sends a notification to the mobile app.